Join the Largest Ostomy Community

 I've had my ileostomy for 3 weeks now.
-I'm using the Sensura mio.
+I'm using the Sensura Mio.
 It's a convex pouch.
 I have a stoma that is almost flush with my skin and the ostomy is pointing south.
 It's been hard finding the right appliance that will work.
 I use stoma powder and skin barrier several layers for crusting because my skin is still irritated, then a barrier ring, then the appliance.
 I still have skin issues and when I change my appliance, I can see output on the barrier ring.
 I'm wondering if I should stop using the barrier ring and instead use stoma paste, then the appliance.
 I have the one from Coloplast because it's alcohol-free.
-I started to use it last change, but it was so thick I couldn't get it around my stoma.
-Does anyone have success with just stoma paste and the appliance?
+I started to use it last change but it was so thick I couldn't get it around my stoma.
+Anyone have success with just stoma paste and an appliance?
 If so, what's the trick to getting the paste on?

 Angela